Medical Terminology Prefixes Suffixes And Combining Forms

 Combining Forms: The Core Meaning

 Combining forms are the foundation of many medical terms.
-They consist of a word root and a combining vowel (usually "o") that facilitates pronunciation.
+Here's the thing — they consist of a word root and a combining vowel (usually "o") that facilitates pronunciation.
 The word root represents the main meaning of the term, often referring to a specific body part, system, or process.
-Here's a table of common combining forms:

 Combining Form Meaning Example Medical Term